Tormen/my-otr/README.md

 - to automate usage of https://otr.datenkeller.net, e.g. to program recordings of your favorite shows :)
 - because it provides much better filtering than the website!

-Tested on MacOS and Linux
+Tested on MacOS and Linux.

 Dependencies
 ------------